 We have edited the description of priors used in the Bayesian model to clarify that weakly-informative priors were given to all of the pollutant coefficients, with the other pollutant coefficients (i.e., not that of non-EC PM2.5) was given the same prior via the hierarchical structure of the traffic-related pollutant concentrations.
 The revised description can be found in the revised manuscript (P. XX, Lines XX-XX):

 We used weakly-informative priors so that data drove parameter estimation.
-Hyper-priors for coefficients on non-EC PM2.5 and covariates were N(0,10); for σλ and τ we used Half-Cauchy(0,10), as recommended by Gelman, Polson and Scott;71,72 and Ω was defined by LKJCorr(1).73
+Hyper-priors for coefficients on non-EC PM2.5 and covariates were N(0,10); for σλ and τ we used Half-Cauchy(0,10), as recommended by Gelman, Polson and Scott as a weakly-informative prior;71,72 Ω was defined by the weakly-informative prior LKJCorr(1).73

 7) Results, page 11: Why are only 5-year average exposures presented in the results section?
 Please provide more justification or present the 1- and 10-year data as well in the main tables/figures.